mprinc/vuex/docs/guide/mutations.md

 store.commit('increment', 10)
 ```

-In most cases, the payload should be an object so that it can contain multiple fields, and the recorded mutation will also be more descriptive:
+In most cases, <span class='important'>the payload should be an object</span> so that it can contain multiple fields, and the recorded mutation will also be more descriptive:

 ``` js
 // ...